Skip to Content

 Sous Vide Hard-Boiled Eggs

-Key to Success #2 – Wait Until The Water is Hot
+🔑 Key to Success #2 – Wait Until The Water is Hot

-You cook your food at a lower temperature than normal for a longer period of time.
+Food cooks at a lower temperature than normal for a longer period of time.

 One of the important things to keep in mind when sous vide cooking is that many foods should be added to the sous vide water bath AFTER the water has reached the precise cooking temperature.

-This is true of hard-boiled eggs.
+This is true of hard-cooked eggs.

 Once your water reaches 194 degrees F – not 195 degrees! – it’s time to add your food.